Need Help? Give us a call.

 If you’re looking for something a little more official than owner but you don’t feel up to the level of CEO, you might consider the title of principal.
-Although it may conjure memories of middle school detention, principal is a common business owner title, particularly for owners of small agencies or consulting firms.
+Although it may conjure memories of middle school detention, principal is a common small business owner title, particularly for owners of small agencies or consulting businesses.

-Do you prefer a business owner title that gives you the authority of ownership but is more descriptive of the daily role you play within your business?
+Do you prefer a business position title that gives you the authority of ownership but is more descriptive of the daily role you play within your business?
 Consider a title that includes the word “director,” such as:

 If you want to convey that you’re the one making your company’s major decisions—and not just taking a backseat to your business operations—you can use the terms “managing member” or “managing partner.”
 Both of these terms imply that you have the status of an owner but also clue people in on your actual responsibilities.
 For some owners, however, these terms might sound too much like legalese.

 If you’re running the day-to-day operations of your small business and that requires a lot of business management work, you might choose to give yourself the title of administrator.
 This title is descriptive of your work while still stating that you have authority over the business.

 If you don’t consider yourself CEO material but want the status of a business owner with a C-level title, consider creating your own.
 You can choose to be the chief of anything within your company.
 Here are some of the creative examples we’ve seen:

 If none of these conventional business position titles feel right for your personality or the role you play within your company, you can get a little creative.
 Instead of choosing an established title, create your own.
 Feel free to choose a title that downplays the prestige of your role as business owner, if that feels uncomfortable to you, while also being descriptive of what you do.